 The ‘Click-Click-Print’ Method Doesn’t Fulfill the Requirements for Negotiating a Domestic Contract

 In Ontario, domestic contracts must comply with the rules applicable to all contracts.
 They must be in writing, signed and witnessed by the parties, must not contain illegal terms, and must be made without undue influence or duress.
-The first few conditions are simple, and can be satisfied by a downloadable agreement.
+The first few conditions are simple and can be satisfied with a downloadable agreement.
 While many people believe that short of openly forcing someone to sign an agreement means there is no duress, this is not the case.
 In terms of domestic contracts, duress can arise from unequal bargaining power (one party is better educated or more affluent than the other) or from situational factors (e.g. if a marriage contract is signed only weeks before a wedding).

 The best way to ensure that an agreement is not vulnerable to challenge based on duress or undue influence is to have a lawyer represent both parties during the negotiation of the agreement.
 Judges believe that lawyers provide a ‘buffer’ between the parties and can work to mitigate many types of duress or undue influence.
 Lawyers will typically negotiate the agreement in writing (such as through emails or letters between them), and this can be important evidence if the agreement is challenged later on.